 Use things up before you replace them.
 Sure, it’s fun to upgrade to something new because you can.
 But if the item you’re replacing is still useful, getting rid of it is wasteful.

 So wear your sneakers until the soles start to get thin, and consider having high-quality shoes and clothes repaired rather than replaced — it’s often cheap and quick to fix soles and tailor items at a local shops.
 Use up that bottle of conventional shampoo before springing for the organic one.
+Even if your old mattress needs replacing, your mattress foundation may still have lots of life left in it.
 Find ways to use the vegetables in your crisper drawer before heading to the market to restock.
 You get the picture.

 As for things that really ought to be bought new for sanitary and safety reasons—like mattresses, car seats, or car or bike tires?
 When it’s time to make a purchase, do your research.
 Make sure the item you’re about to bring home is something you really love, and that you’ll be happy to use for years to come.